STROKES AND ARTERIOSCLEROSIS

 Getting

-enough oxygen to the brain is always a challenge, as the brain uses a tremendous
+enough oxygen to the brain is always a challenge, as the brain uses a

-amount of it.
-After a stroke, the
+tremendous amount of it.
+After a

-problem is severe.
-Doctors know
+stroke, the problem is severe.

-today that nerves can regenerate to some degree, or that after a stroke, they
+Doctors know today that nerves can regenerate to some degree, or that

-may survive in a vegetative state and can be revived if they receive enough
+after a stroke, they may survive in a vegetative state

-helpful for stroke or heart attack rehabilitation.
+more oxygen to the brain is very helpful for stroke or heart attack

 Possible

-hydrogen peroxide, and even possibly intravenous ozone therapies.
+with hydrogen peroxide, and even possibly intravenous ozone therapies.
 Some of these are simple to do at home,

 such as placing an ozone generator in oneÕs bedroom or bathtub.
 Others require special trained